jtsang4/better-qdrant-mcp/README.md

 ### qdrant-find

-Retrieve relevant information from the Qdrant database using semantic search.
+Retrieve relevant information from the Qdrant database using semantic (dense) search.

 **Input:**

 - `query` (string, required): Query to use for searching
-- `vector_name` (string, optional): Name of the vector to use for searching.
-Available options: "dense" (recommended for semantic similarity), "sparse" (recommended for keyword matching).
-Default: "dense"
 - `collection_name` (string, optional): Name of the collection to search in.
 Required if no default collection is configured.

 **Returns:** Relevant information stored in the Qdrant database as separate messages, each with similarity scores.